kostaslbc/Rc-planes-live-map/README.md

 4.Double Click the esp32_File_3.bat for plane 3.This will flash the esp32 board for 3rd plane.

-Only two planes as formation permitted at the moment but 3 or more for live tracking.
+Only two planes as formation permitted at the moment but more than one for live tracking.

+# How to use
+After firmware upload to all boards , open TX16s Live Map to your phone.

+Click Settings -> Create Account.
+Check e-mail for verification link.

+Team Leader

+  Team Leader should click Scan BLE devices and wait for LoraGPSxxx device.He must choose the device LoraGPS1 for the first plane (TX16s) and do the same (Scan BLE devices) for his  buddies devices also.
+(LoraGPS2 etc).
+  After every succesfull connection the Team Leader should see all the rc planes (connected TX16s) on the map.

+Buddies
+  Buddies should use the username and password of Team Leader in order login at see all the connected rc planes on the map.

 # Photos